dimaxweb/restaraunt-management-system/README.md

 1. The should have 1 chef at least and should serve clients as fast as possible.
 2. System should be flexible to create different types of  Restaurant without changing the core functionally.
-3. The menu will contain different dishes
+3. The menu will contain different dishes.
 4. The waiter should be able to create an order for a table and add dishes for each customer.
-5. The system should place assign table order to available chef as soon as possible
+5. The system should place assign table order to available chef as soon as possible.
 6. Chef will work on order (the longest dish preparation time) and then will notify kitchen.
 7. The moment kitchen is notified about completed order  -  should notify waiter.
-8. The moment waiter  is notified about completed order  - generate bill and  return both to table
+8. The moment waiter is notified about completed order  - generate bill and return order and bill to the table.

 ### Use Cases